pokebros/drinkmenu/index.md

 ---
 layout: menu
 title: BAR
+quote: all drinks rotate! feel free to make recommendations for next time! special thanks to the proprietors of Chateau de Gay for hosting! the bar's name is __L__ Bar. will also accept __el__ bar cuz funny haha. feel free to request a drink not on the menu if there are ingredients for it. goal is to try new drinks.
 ---

-> all drinks rotate! feel free to make recommendations for next time! special thanks to the proprietors of Chateau de Gay for hosting! the bar's name is __"L"__ Bar. will also accept __"el"__ bar cuz funny haha. feel free to request a drink not on the menu if there are ingredients for it. goal is to try new drinks.

 ## Cocktails